 Traditional uses of Wild Kulthi

 Bankulthia is a medicinal plant.
-In traditional medicine many parts of the plant are used for treatment of diseases.
+In traditional medicine many parts of the plant are used for the treatment of diseases.
 It is a tested folk medicine for time immemorial.
-In Orissa and Chota Nagpur, the plant decoction is given after dethe livery for many days.
+In Orissa and Chota Nagpur, the plant decoction is given after delivery for many days.
 This works as tonic and detoxifies the body.